lttng/lttng-docs/contents/using-lttng/instrumenting/c-application/building-linking/dynamic-linking.md

 </pre>

-As previously stated, this tracepoint provider shared object isn't linked with the user application: it will be loaded manually.
+As previously stated, this tracepoint provider shared object isn't linked with the user application: it's loaded manually.
 This is why the application is built with no mention of this tracepoint provider, but still needs `libdl`: